 If your HVAC is running into problems, check out each room in your house before calling for assistance.
 Jot down the rooms that are hot and the ones that are cold.
 That way, the contractor will have an easier time diagnosing the problem and repairing it fast.

 In order to avoid having any problems with your air conditioning unit, keep all vegetation at least two feet away from the outdoor unit.
 The unit should be clear of any vegetation on all sides and above.
 When you mow the lawn, aim the grass clippings away from the a/c unit.
-This will prevent grass getting inside the a/c and making it malfunction.
+This will prevent grass from getting inside the a/c and make it malfunction.

 Be sure to check your evaporator coil drains frequently when your air conditioner is running.
-If this tube backs up, you can find water damage to your walls, ceilings and floors.
+If this tube backs up, you can find water damage to your walls, ceilings, and floors.
 If you end up with mold just use a solution of bleach and water to clean out the tube.

 If you are looking to save money with your HVAC system, consider turning down the air conditioner in the summer and turning the heat down in the winter.
 Putting on a sweater on a cold day can save you a ton of money on your utility bill, as can enjoying a cold drink instead of heavy air conditioning use.

 Manage the heat flow into your home with window coverings to help out your HVAC system.
-In the warmer months, use drapes, curtains and blinds to block out sunward facing windows to keep heat from building up through the greenhouse effect.
-Alternatively, make sure that sunlit windows are letting light and warmth in during the colder months
+In the warmer months, use drapes, curtains, and blinds to block out sunward-facing windows to keep heat from building up through the greenhouse effect.
+Alternatively, make sure that sunlit windows are letting light and warmth in during the colder months.